-Based on the annual impairment test conducted for the years ended December 31, 2020 and 2021, the fair value of the reporting unit exceeded the carrying value, indicating that the goodwill was not impaired.

 Based on the periodic impairment tests conducted for the year ended December 31, 2022, the carrying value of the reporting unit exceeded the fair value and indicating that the goodwill was fully impaired for both Marketing Solutions and Enterprise Solutions reporting units.
+As of December 31, 2022, our goodwill was fully impaired.
+There was no goodwill for the year ended and as of December 31, 2023.

-The goodwill impairment in Marketing Solutions reporting unit was affected by (i) decline in marketers' advertising budgets, and the potential liquidity issue and the difficulty to settle trade debts, due to the slowdown of China's entire advertising sector growth as a result of changing regulatory environment, and unpredictable macro environment continued at post-pandemic era in which marketers are still cautious on advertising spending; and (ii) larger scale of strategic unwind lower margin, higher risk clients under Marketing Solutions segment because of the difficulty in obtaining additional equity financing from the capital market and debt financing from banks, which lead to the execution of balancing working capital management and business growth.
+The goodwill impairment in Marketing Solutions reporting unit in 2022 was affected by (i) decline in marketers' advertising budgets, and the potential liquidity issue and the difficulty to settle trade debts, due to the slowdown of China's entire advertising sector growth as a result of changing regulatory environment, and unpredictable macro environment continued at post-pandemic era in which marketers are still cautious on advertising spending; and (ii) larger scale of strategic unwind lower margin, higher risk clients under Marketing Solutions segment because of the difficulty in obtaining additional equity financing from the capital market and debt financing from banks, which lead to the execution of balancing working capital management and business growth.
 The goodwill impairment in Enterprise Solutions reporting unit was affected by (i) slowdown of Chinese economy and unpredictable macro-economic environment, which consumers are shifting priorities towards cost-cutting measures rather than investing in new technology, causing them to tighten IT budgets and spending of digitalization products and services; (ii) higher competitive SaaS market, which we have to increase cost to develop more new SaaS related offerings as well as enhance additional research and development capacity, and revisit our pricing strategy with a downward pricing pressure; and (iii) limited additional equity financing from the capital market and debt financing from banks hinder our business expansions and penetration to new markets.